scoy/scoy.github.io/fuseart.md

 </a>

 # Just Random
 Sometimes it's interesting to randomly replicate a shape a bunch of times.
 For instance, the following is composed of randomly shaped blocks set on a plane.
-The result strongly suggests a cityscape.
+The result strongly suggests a cityscape.<br>
 <a href="fuseart_images/city1_01.jpg">
   <img src="fuseart_images/city1_01_thumb.jpg"/>
 </a><br>